looeee/blackthread.io/content/tutorials/_index.md

 Hello!
 Thanks for checking out my tutorials.
 I've been working on improving them, and I'm pleased to announce that I'm turning them into a book, called Discover three.js!

-A greatly expanded and updated version of this page can now be found as part of the free sample on my new site, [discoverthreejs.com](https://discoverthreejs.com/).
+A greatly expanded and updated version of this page can now be found as part of the free chapters on my new site, [discoverthreejs.com](https://discoverthreejs.com/).
 Hope to see you there!

 Lewy :)